 - Hold the General Meeting on fixed day and pass a Special Resolution for conversion of Public Company into Private Company and altering the Memorandum of Association and Articles of Association including insertion of restrictive provisions as applicable to Private Company.
 Also check the Quorum and check whether auditor is present, if not.
 Then Leave of absence is Granted or Not.

 - Prepare the minutes of General Meeting, get them signed and compile accordingly.
-[Refer the Procedure for Preparation and Signing of Minutes of General Meeting].
+[Procedure for Preparation and Signing of Minutes of General Meeting].